quintel/mechanical_turk/README.markdown

 ## Is that all?
 Isn't there more I can do?

-Sure, the possibilities of writing tests are pretty awesome... you can move sliders to a certain position, increase them with a certain value, and expect the outcome to *not* change, the change in a *direction* (up or down), or to increase with *at least* 5%, or to change somewhere *between* 4% and 6%.
+Sure, the possibilities of writing tests are pretty extended... you can move sliders to a certain position, increase them with a certain value, and expect the outcome to *not* change, the change in a *direction* (up or down), or to increase with *at least* 5%, or to change somewhere *between* 4% and 6%.